ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 </table>

 We may adjust the above scale to be more lenient (depending on the overall class performance), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
+We will not adjust the scale for individual students.
 In addition, you must pass the final exam in order to pass the course.

 <b>Late and Makeup Work</b> In general, work cannot be handed in late for